sviete/mobile-apps-fcm-push/README.md

 ```

 You can set the `app.region` setting if you want to deploy your functions in a another location than `us-central1`, e.g. `europe-west1`:
+> Important: Firebase Hosting only supports cloud features like **rewrites** in us-central1.

 ```
 # Only once